LiterMC/LBVS/README.md

 Let's break ship down in Valkyrien Skies.

+## Features

+- Falling tree

+## TODO

-Allow ship separates to multiple parts when a joint is destroyed.
+- Allow ship separates to multiple parts when a joint is destroyed.
+- Allow ship/creatures be damaged when hitting others